-Pay-per-view is a more recent broadcasting format that has been used in particular with boxing in the US.
-UK satellite broadcasters have also been covering football in this way since 2000.
+Pay-per-view is a more recent broadcasting format that has been used in particular with boxing in the USA.
+UK satellite broadcasters have also been covering football in this way since 2000, albeit take-up by fans has been limited and as a consequence only the higher profile matches are now sold in this way by BSkyB.

 Not all events are going to achieve such a status and have attractive television rights but there are other opportunities if the broadcaster is interested at all.
 It may be of benefit for the event to supply the rights for free or even produce and supply edited tapes itself.
 It is a cost versus benefit decision.
-Will the costs in producing broadcast standard material and the supply of it for free be recouped via the securing of sponsors or other generated income as a result?
+Will the costs in producing broadcast standard material and the supply of it to a broadcaster for free be recouped via the securing of sponsors or other generated income as a result?

 There are also ownership issues here.
 Professional sports teams in particular often have restricted rights to sell as their membership to leagues and other competitions provide limitations.
-This is the case throughout most of the major sports in the UK but does differ in the US.
+This is the case throughout most of the major sports in the UK but does differ in the USA.
 Some major league teams in North America can currently sell their television rights to local TV stations and yet national television rights are centrally administered by the leagues.
-Premiership clubs in the UK may not directly sell their rights in their country under the current contract between the Premier League and BSkyB.
-However, there are some developments in this area with the emergence of Manchester United Football Club television channel (MUFC TV) and Chelsea Football Club television channel (Chelsea TV) and their programming of action highlights that may be part of long-term strategies in preparation for when this may be possible.
-Manchester United also have an agreement with the New York Yankees baseball club and their television channel, the Yes Network, where Premiership games get airtime in the US.
+Premiership clubs in the UK may not directly sell their rights in their country under the current contract between the Premier League and its broadcast partners BSkyB and Setanta Sports.
+However, there have been some developments in this area with the establishment of football club television channels such as those for Manchester United Football Club (MUFC TV) and Chelsea Football Club (Chelsea TV) and their programming of action highlights that may be part of long-term strategies in preparation for when this may be possible.
+Manchester United has also shown a willingness to use partners to help develop broadcast activity and, in particular, the YES Network and the New York Yankees baseball club franchise.